MatthijsKamstra/haxejs/haxe/installation.md

 Although all the installation methodes _should_ work.
 I have use the original installer from haxe.org.

-My suggest everybody to use that one!
+My suggestion would be to use that one!

 <a name="haxe"></a>